Identifying the lights position in photometric stereo under unknown lighting: Photometric stereo under unknown lighting

 where $\bm{g}=(g_{11},g_{22},g_{33},g_{12},g_{13},g_{23})^T$ and $H$ is a $q\times 6$ matrix, whose rows are

-A necessary condition for the solution $\bm{g}$ of the linear system to be unique is that $q\geq 6$.
+A necessary condition for the solution vector $\bm{g}$ to be unique is that $q\geq 6$.
 This completes the proof. \end{proof}

-The above theorem shows that at least 6 images are needed to reconstruct a shape by photometric stereo under unknown lighting.
-This result is in contrast with the above mentioned conjecture (see, e.g., \cite{chen2006}) that the ``$q$-source photometric stereo problem'' can be solved with $q<6$.
-Anyway, only a necessary condition for the unique solvability is given.
-In fact, $H$ can be rank-deficient even for $q\geq 6$.
+\begin{remark} \rm The above theorem shows that at least 6 images are needed to reconstruct a shape by photometric stereo under unknown lighting.
+This is only a necessary condition for the unique solvability of the problem, as $H$ may be rank-deficient even for $q\geq 6$.
+In fact, the requirement on the rank of $H$ poses some constraints on the lights disposition.
+For example, a very common experimental approach is to place the light sources roughly on a circle around the camera, i.e., at a fixed distance $\delta$ from the origin, on a plane parallel to the observation plane.
+This is equivalent to fixing angles $\theta_1,\ldots,\theta_q\in[0,2\pi)$ and setting

+This lights placement is not acceptable, because in this case the third column of the matrix $H$ would be a linear combination of the first two.
+So at least one light source should violate this scheme.
+Placing the light sources at random positions around the object is often a safe and easy way to ensure that $H$ is full-rank. \end{remark}

-As the matrix $B$ is determined up to a unitary transformation, we represent it by its QR factorization $B=QR$.
-The ``essential'' factor $R$ can be obtained by the Cholesky algorithm from $G=R^TR$, while $Q$ cannot be uniquely determined; see Lemma~\ref{lemmaQ}
+As the sought matrix $B$ is determined up to a unitary transformation, we represent it by its QR factorization $B=QR$.
+The ``essential'' factor $R$ can be obtained by the Cholesky factorization $G=R^TR$ \cite{gvl96}, while $Q$ cannot be uniquely determined; see Lemma~\ref{lemmaQ}.
+We will discuss a reasonable choice for the matrix $Q$ in the following section.